 MLGW to host mobile food pantry

 MEMPHIS, Tenn.
-(WMC) - MLGW will host a mobile food pantry at the Joyce M. Blackmon Training Center on Raleigh La Grange Road Tuesday, February 8.
+(WMC) - MGLW will host a mobile food pantry tomorrow, February 11, at the Dave Wells Community Center on Chelsea Avenue.

-The food donated by the Mid-South Food Bank will start being distributed at 10 a.m. and continue until 1 p.m. or until food runs out.
+Food donated by the Mid-South Food Bank will be distributed starting at 10 a.m. until 1 p.m. or until resources run out.

-All recipients will have to fill out a form and are asked to remain in their vehicles while volunteers load in the food.
-No more than two households are allowed per vehicle and all representatives must show a valid ID that includes their address or a document, such as a utility bill, with their address.
+All household representatives must show a valid ID with their address or a document, such as a utility bill, with their address.
+No more than two households per vehicle will be allowed and recipients are asked to stay in their car and complete a form while volunteers load food into the vehicle.

+Their goal is to help up to 500 households affected by the recent ice storm.

 Copyright 2022 WMC.
 All rights reserved.